-- The interruption period in the specific case is at least two weeks; - The workers or agents of the company are removed from the installation site or leave it during the interruption period; - It can be ensured that the corresponding income is taxed, for example, in the state of residence of the company or of the employees, if a permanent establishment for the company in Germany is not set up due to the interruption period.
+- The interruption period in the specific case is at least two weeks; - The workers or agents of the company are removed from the installation site or leave it during the interruption period;

+• It can be ensured that the corresponding income is taxed, for example, in the state of residence of the company or of the employees, if a permanent establishment for the company in Germany is not set up due to the interruption period.
 For this purpose, spontaneous information can be transmitted to the tax administration of the other contracting state.

-M. No change of taxation right due to home office work for border crossers or cross-border employees
+N. No change of taxation right due to home office work for cross-border commuters or cross-border employees

-In the above-mentioned "FAQ "Coronavirus" (taxes)", the Federal Ministry of Finance has commented on the tax situation of so-called border crossers, i.e. people who normally move daily from their place of residence to another country to work.
-If these persons now increasingly work from their home office due to official recommendations or orders, instructions from their employer or the closure of the border, this can lead to a partial change in taxation rights.
+In the above-mentioned "FAQ "Coronavirus" (taxes)", the Federal Ministry of Finance has commented on the tax situation of so-called border crossers, i.e. people who normally commute daily from their place of residence to another country to work.
+If these persons now increasingly work from their home office due to official recommendations or orders, instructions from their employer or the closure of borders, this can lead to a partial change in taxation rights.
 The Double Taxation Agreements (DTAs) between Germany and the countries concerned do not contain any common regulations for this case.
 The situation to date is therefore as follows:

-- France (BMF letter dated May 25, 2020): - No adjustment is necessary for border crossers (Grenzgänger).
-If border crossers residing in the border zone work on a remote basis, the work is deemed to have been performed in the border zone.
-Days on which work could not be performed due to health regulations/recommendations are also counted as working days. - For cross-border employees (grenzüberschreitend tätige Arbeitnehmer), however, additional home office days have no effect on the allocation of taxing rights.
+- France (BMF letter dated 25 May 2020): - No adjustment is necessary for cross-border commuters (Grenzgänger).
+If cross-border commuters residing in the border zone work on a remote basis, the work is deemed to have been performed in the border zone.
+Days on which work could not be performed due to health regulations/recommendations are also counted as working days. - o For cross-border employees (grenzüberschreitend tätige Arbeitnehmer), however, additional home office days have no effect on the allocation of taxing rights.
 The employee is, however, obliged to keep appropriate records, identical in both states.
 This provision nevertheless only applies if the respective salary is actually taxed by the contracting state in which the employee would have worked.
-The provisions originally agreed only until May 31, 2020 were extended until June 30,
+The agreement applies to working days in the period from 11 March 2020 to 30 June 2022.
+An extension beyond this period does not take place.